FoxiruFoxcat3Cats/LGL-ModMenu-by-Foxiru/README.md

 Support Android 4.4.x up to Android 15.
 ARMv7 and ARM64 are supported.

 ![](Intro.gif)
+# What's new?
+- Version: 4.1v-foxiru
+- fixed a menu box when dragging on any sides of the screen getting sticky
 # Known bug
 - Spinner does not show on some devices running Android 11.
 Should work again on Android 12
 - On some games, menu is using old layout such as Kitkat or Gingerbread when launched without permission.
 We have not found a way to fix it.